denistsoi/answers/readme.md

 Source of interview questions that I've come across; Aimed to purposefully throw off the candidate.
 [Answers](https://github.com/denistsoi/interview-questions)

+### Note:

+Wording of questions will be improved and is by no means complete at the time of writing.

 ### Author

 Denis Tsoi <denistsoi@gmail.com>